Foxh0und/MCSC/membership.md

 For 2022/23 you will receive club merchandise items that will include the regular season badge and membership card and hopefully special offers for our chosen venue in the city.
 You also get a club scarf, bottle opener/keyring and a bumper sticker of our brand new logo for 2022/23 onwards.

-To sign up, please follow the instructions on the membership form [here](/assets/2022.23_Membership_Form_YOUR NAME_.docx).
-Questions can always be directed at the the club by emailing admin@chelseafcinmelbourne

 ![membershipbadges.jpg](/assets/membershippack.jpg)